MI-AFP/tutorials/tutorials/09_webapp.md

 ## Web Frameworks overview

-As with other languages, you usually don't want to build web application from scratch which would bind ports, listen and parse requests and compose responses.
-For better abstraction you want to use a web framework.
+As with other languages, you usually don't want to build a web application from scratch which would bind ports, listen and parse requests and compose responses.
+For better abstraction, you might want to use a web framework.

 There are several frameworks in Haskell (see [here](https://wiki.haskell.org/Web/Frameworks)) and here is our list of well-known: